pydantic/pydantic-ai/docs/agents.md

 1. Create an agent, which expects an integer dependency and returns a boolean result, this agent will ahve type of `#!python Agent[int, bool]`.
 2. Define a retriever that checks if the square is a winner, here [`CallContext`][pydantic_ai.dependencies.CallContext] is parameterized with the dependency type `int`, if you got the dependency type wrong you'd get a typing error.
 3. In reality, you might want to use a random number here e.g. `random.randint(0, 36)` here.
-4. `result.data` will be a boolean indicating if the square is a winner, Pydantic performs the result validation
+4. `result.data` will be a boolean indicating if the square is a winner, Pydantic performs the result validation, it'll be typed as a `bool` since its type is derived from the `result_type` generic parameter of the agent.

 !!! tip "Agents are Singletons, like FastAPI"
     Agents are a singleton instance, you can think of them as similar to a small [`FastAPI`][fastapi.FastAPI] app or an [`APIRouter`][fastapi.APIRouter].